MrArna/understandAPI/README.md

 ######USE
 To use the application, open the terminal and type as the following snippet of code, from the folder where the jar is located:

-`java -jar understandAnalizer-Arnaboldi-assembly-final.jar [-v1 path/to/version/1/udbfile -v2 path/to/version/2/udbfile]`
+`java -jar filejar -v1 path/to/version/1/udbfile -v2 path/to/version/2/udbfile`

 It's important that the path doesn't contain white spaces.
-If the two version are not specified, the application runs in tutorial mode, two standard example are loaded from the resources in the fat jar.

 #Test
 ----------------